 If you have an interview coming up or are starting to look for a new job, this guide will give you essential guidance on how to give yourself the best chance of performing well and securing your dream job.

-- Thoroughly research the company, their products and their competitors
+- Thoroughly research the organisation, their products/services and their competitors

-- Take a look at their social media handles, trade press, and financial press etc for the latest company news.
+- Read their social media handles, trade press, and financial press etc for the latest company news.

 - If you are being interviewed for a role linked to a specific automotive brand – visit a dealership to immerse yourself in the brand.

 - Look up your interviewers on LinkedIn – see who and what you have in common

 PREPARE YOURSELF TO ANSWER COMPETENCY BASED QUESTIONS